Debt and Divorce: A Quick Guide

 Obtain your credit report

 As soon as you know that divorce is in your future, obtain copies of your credit reports from all three major credit bureaus.
 Credit reports are not merged for married couples, but are separate documents for each individual.
-The reports will list all of your and at least some of your spouse’s credit-related activity up until the point you access it.
 Many people discover accounts or debts they were not previously aware of.
 The sooner you know what you are dealing with, the better.

 Close jointly held accounts